transcovo/flagr/docs/flagr_chauffeur_prive.md

 ```

 On top of that, we implemented the only security measure offered by Flagr: JWT (see [Flagr environment variables](./flagr_env.md)).
-Every micro service wanting to access Flagr will need an JWT auth token.
+Every micro service wanting to access Flagr will need a JWT auth token.
 This is done by setting two environment
 variables in `stargate` and `drivergate`:

 ```yaml